I invest through Sand Hill Angels. It is the best angel investment group in the world because:

 Industry and professional background

-All around the US (not divided into chapters)
+All around the US (no chapters)

-Gender, ethnicity, and personal identity
+Age, gender, ethnicity, and personal identity

 If you are an accredited investor, and you like innovation, consider joining.